rcorbellini/FancyStreams/readme.md

                     builder:...);
 ```

-When you are working on a form with 10 fields and every field need a stream, will be more than 30 lines of boilerplate, and everyone HATES boilerplate.
+When you are working on a compelx widget with then or more streams, will be more than 30 lines of boilerplate, and everyone HATES boilerplate.

 Fancy Way - Working on events/State
 ---

-Now i will show you a power of fancy streams:
+Now i will show you a power of fancy streams, with 0 lines of boilerPlate.

 _YourBloc_
 ``` dart